OLLI members help:

 - Feeding Hope Food Drive collaborates with Manna Food Bank to provide OLLI members opportunities to help provide meals to families in WNC through periodic, on-site food collection drives.

-The Communications Committee responsibilities encompass:
+The Communications Committee:

 - Provides communications, publicity, publications and electronic information for OLLI programs

 - Recommends effective ways of disseminating information to members of western North Carolina community, state and national audiences.

 - Assists with communications and public relations functions: catalogs, brochures, web site, press releases and media coverage of programs and events.
 Click here for a Communications Assistance Form and a copy of the Guidelines

 - Reviews and evaluates current publications and information resources.